A probe of the maximum energetics of fast radio bursts through a prolific repeating source: Abstract

 \section{Abstract}

-\textbf{Fast radio bursts (FRBs) are sufficiently energetic to be detectable from luminosity distances up to at least seven billion parsecs (redshift $z > 1$).
+Fast radio bursts (FRBs) are sufficiently energetic to be detectable from luminosity distances up to at least seven billion parsecs (redshift $z > 1$).
 Probing the maximum energies and luminosities of FRBs constrains their emission mechanism and cosmological population.
 Here we investigate the maximum energetics of a highly active repeater, \roneoneseven, using 1,500\,h of observations.
-We detect $130$ high-energy bursts and find a break in the burst energy distribution, with a flattening of the power-law slope at higher energy.
-This is consistent with the behaviour of another highly active repeater, \rsixseven.
-Furthermore, we model the rate of the highest-energy bursts and find a turnover at a characteristic spectral energy density of $E^{\textrm{char}}_{\nu} = 2.09^{+3.78}_{-1.04}\times10^{32}$\,erg/Hz.
+We detect $130$ high-energy bursts and find a break in the burst energy distribution, with a flattening of the power-law slope at higher energy -- consistent with the behaviour of another highly active repeater, \rsixseven.
+There is a roughly equal split of integrated burst energy between the low- and high-energy regimes.
+Furthermore, we model the rate of the highest-energy bursts and find a turnover at a characteristic spectral energy density of $E^{\textrm{char}}_{\nu} = 2.09^{+3.78}_{-1.04}\times10^{32}$\,erg\,Hz$^{-1}$.
 This characteristic maximum energy agrees well with observations of apparently one-off FRBs, suggesting a common physical mechanism for their emission.
-The extreme burst energies push radiation and source models to their limit.}
+The extreme burst energies push radiation and source models to their limit: at this burst rate a typical magnetar ($B = 10^{15}$\,G) would deplete the energy stored in its magnetosphere in $\sim$ 2150\,h, assuming a radio efficiency $\epsilon_\mathrm{radio} = 10^{-5}$.
+We find that the high-energy bursts ($E_\nu > 3 \times 10^{30}$\,erg\,Hz$^{-1}$) play an important role in exhausting the energy budget of the source.